AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 #### Curvature

-The curvature, or curve factor, of flows is set as a decimal number from 0 to 1, passed to the {api:anychart.charts.Sankey#curveFactor}curveFactor(){api} method.
+The curvature, or curve factor, of flows is specified as a decimal value from 0 to 1, passed to the {api:anychart.charts.Sankey#curveFactor}curveFactor(){api} method.
 Setting it 0 straightens flows, like in this sample:

 ```
 // set the curvature of the flows